-- (7) Proactively work with Internal and External Auditors to ensure the good governance of the Authority through:

-- Regular liaison meetings;

-- Forward audit plans based on risk;

-- Responding to all recommendations in a timely way.

-- (8) Ensure the Internal and External Auditors have direct and unrestricted access to Senior Officers and Members.

-- (9) Consider and respond to assurances sought and received on our performance including:

-- External audit letter;
+- (7) Proactively work with Internal and External Auditors to ensure the good governance of the Authority through: - Regular liaison meetings; - Forward audit plans based on risk; - Responding to all recommendations in a timely way. - (8) Ensure the Internal and External Auditors have direct and unrestricted access to Senior Officers and Members. - (9) Consider and respond to assurances sought and received on our performance including: - External audit letter;

 - Internal audit reports;

 - Feedback from those charged with governance including Chief Finance Officer, Monitoring Officer, Chief Executive and Chair of the Authority;

-- Local Government & Social Care Ombudsman:
+- Local Government & Social Care Ombudsman;

 - Planning appeals and inspector reports;

-- Complaints and Freedom of Information/ Environmental Information Regulations enguires;
+- Complaints and Freedom of Information/ Environmental Information Regulations enquires;

-- Investors in People assessors;
+- Investors in People assessors:

 - Legal proceedings;

-- National Park peer reviews; - Self-assessment processes e.g. against CIPFA's code of practice on managing the Risk of Fraud and Corruption. - (10) Ensure our risk management policy processes are applied to partnerships and delivery service level agreements.
+- National Park peer reviews;

+- Self-assessment processes e.g. against CIPFA's code of practice on managing the Risk of Fraud and Corruption.

+- (10) Ensure our risk management policy processes are applied to partnerships and delivery service level agreements.

-- Evidence of positive improvement; - Compliance with CIPFA's Statement on the Role of the Head of Internal Audit; - Compliance with Public Sector Internal Audit Standards; - Evidence in Annual Governance Statement; - Community Strategy; - People and Park connected strategy and action plan; - Audit Plans agreed by Members at Authority Meetings; - Assurances included in the Annual Governance Statement. - Self Assessment against the CIPFA Code of Practice on Managing the Risk of Fraud and Corruption
+- Evidence of positive improvement; - Compliance with CIPFA's Statement on the Role of the Head of Internal Audit; - Compliance with Public Sector Internal Audit Standards: - Evidence in Annual Governance Statement; - Community Strategy: - People and Park connected strategy and action plan; - Audit Plans agreed by Members at Authority Meetings; - Assurances included in the Annual Governance Statement. - Self-Assessment against the CIPFA Code of Practice on Managing the Risk of Fraud and Corruption

-- Committee received and noted the Local Government & Social Care Ombudsman (LGSCO) Annual Review letter for 2019/20. - Members considered the 2019/20 Annual Audit Letter which confirmed: - > An unqualified conclusion on the Authority's arrangements to secure value for money. - An unqualified opinion on the financial statements.
-This means that they believe the financial statements give a true and fair view of the financial position of the Authority and its expenditure and income for the year. - ➤ The Statement of Accounts was prepared in a timely manner with high quality supporting work papers.
-There were no uncorrected audit adjustments at the end of the audit process. - > The External Auditor had reviewed the Annual Governance Statement and concluded that there are no matters to report and that it was consistent with their understanding. - Members considered the External Auditors' (Mazars) 2019/20 annual report. - The 2020/21 External Audit Strategy Memorandum from our External Auditors, Mazars has been received but not yet reported to Members. - Received a report summarising the work carried out on planning appeals from 1 April 2019 to 31 March 2020.
-In 2019/20 56 new planning appeals were received of which 23 were still in hand.
-45 appeals have been determined, but decision notices were only received in 40 cases; 3 were withdrawn, 1 was invalid and 1 was submitted outside the prescribed time limits.
-Of the 40 appeals determined 37% were allowed and 63% were dismissed.
-The percentage of appeals dismissed in the year 2019/20 is 1% higher than in the previous year but again it should be noted that on such low numbers currently one appeal decision can change the percentages by 2.5%.
+- Committee received and noted the Local Government & Social Care Ombudsman (LGSCO) Annual Review letter for 2021/22. - Members considered the 2021/22 Annual Audit Letter which confirmed: - An unqualified conclusion on the Authority's arrangements to secure value for money. - An unqualified opinion on the financial statements.
+This means that they believe the financial statements give a true and fair view of the financial position of the Authority and its expenditure and income for the year. - > The Statement of Accounts was prepared in a timely manner with high quality supporting work papers.
+There were no uncorrected audit adjustments at the end of the audit process. - > The External Auditor had reviewed the Annual Governance Statement and concluded that there are no matters to report and that it was consistent with their understanding. - Members considered the External Auditors' (Mazars) 2021/22 annual report. - The 2021/22 External Audit Strategy Memorandum from our External Auditors, Mazars was reported to Members in May 2022. - Received a report summarising the work carried out on planning appeals from 1 April 2021 to 31 March 2022.
+In 2021/22 47 new planning appeals were received of which 9 were still in hand.
+49 appeals had been determined.
+Of the 40 appeals determined 24% were allowed and 76% were dismissed.
+The percentage of appeals dismissed in the year 2021/22 is 11% higher than in the previous year but it should be noted that on such low numbers currently one appeal decision can change the percentages by 2.5%.